plamenna-petrova/JavaScript-Quiz-App-Coursework/README.md

 ## How to configure the project

 Open Visual Studio Code and install the Live Server extension.
-Click on the Live Server button below and the project will be hosted on a localhost port.
+Click on the Go Live button below and the project will be hosted on a localhost port.
 Run the Live Server from the index.html page, standing for the home layout.

 ## The project